Australian Air League: Group

+Air Activities Centres

+Air Activities Centres are establishments owned and operated by the AAL that conducts either Air Transport Operations, Flight training, aircraft maintenance or any other operations requiring regulatory approval in relation to the provision of aviation goods and services.
+While owned by the AAL, Air Activities Centres will usually be managed by the Group in which their location is based.
+The Centres are made up of key personnel as required by appropriate legislation and regulations, with the commanding officer called “Officer Commanding Flying/Gliding Centre”.

 Federal

 Federal Staff are responsible for ensuring the day-to-day running of their appointments and ensuring that all Groups (or Wings if the state have yet to be given 'Group' status) are operating efficiently and to the aims and objects of the League.
-The commanding officer of this unit is the "Chief Commissioner" who is the senior Officer of the League.
+The commanding officer of this unit is the "Chief Commissioner" who is the senior Officer of the League and who reports to the Council of the League.

+Council of the League

+The Council of the League is the committee of management as required by legislation and the Constitution of the AAL.

 Reviews

 The Australian Air League holds Reviews on several levels of Units, ranging from Wing Reviews, Group Reviews and Australian Air League Reviews.
 Group Reviews are usually held annually and Australian Air League Reviews are usually held every 2–3 years.
 Reviews are held in order to maintain a sense of healthy competition between Groups, Wings and Squadrons.
 The basic function of a Review is to investigate the standard of ceremonial drill in the Air League.
-The latest Australian Air League Review was held in 2018 at Sydney, New South Wales.
-The review that was meant to be held in 2020 in Queensland was postponed to be held at a later date due to the COVID-19 pandemic.